Planning scenario

 Holding period

 The holding period refers to the minimum time an asset must be retained to qualify for certain tax reliefs.
-Shares in Business Relief-qualifying companies, must be held for at least two years by the deceased before their death to be exempt from IHT.
+Shares in Business Relief-qualifying companies, must be held for at least two years by the deceased before their death to be eligible for IHT relief.

 Spousal Exemption